Implementing entities authorized to issue bonds

 Property-Assessed Clean Energy (PACE) financing effectively allows property owners to borrow money to pay for energy improvements.
 The amount borrowed is typically repaid via a special assessment on the property over a period of years.
 Missouri has authorized certain local governments to establish such programs, as described below.
 (Not all local jurisdictions in Missouri offer PACE financing.
 Contact your local government to find out if it has established a PACE financing program.)

-The law is in general very broad and permissive in terms of how local governments may define their programs.
-Many details of local programs are left up to local governments, or perhaps will be addressed in EIERA regulations.
-Notably, local governments may develop programs that support both energy efficiency and renewable energy improvements, both of which are likewise defined very broadly.
-Energy efficiency improvements include but are not limited to HVAC measures, building and equipment insulation, energy recovery systems, energy controls, caulking and weatherstripping, efficient lighting, daylighting, and certain windows and doors.
+Many details of PACE implementation are left to the discretion of local governments.
+Local governments may develop programs that support both energy efficiency and renewable energy improvements.
+Energy efficiency improvements include but are not limited to HVAC measures, building and equipment insulation, energy recovery systems, energy controls, caulking and weather-stripping, efficient lighting, daylighting, and certain windows and doors.
 Renewable energy improvements include but are not limited to solar photovoltaics (PV), solar thermal, wind, biomass, and geothermal energy systems.

 Improvements must have a positive economic benefit over the term of the financing contract and contracts are limited to 20 years in length.
 Programs may offer PACE financing support for eligible improvements on any privately- or publicly-owned property.
 In order to participate in a program, property owners will enter into a special assessment contract with a clean energy development board where the property owner agrees to pay a special assessment in exchange for financing of a qualified improvement.
 The special assessment constitutes a lien on the property in question and will be collected in the same manner and with the same priority as ad valorem property taxes.